 Retail sales in China grew from RMB7.6 trillion in 2006 to RMB18.4 trillion in 2011, representing a CAGR of 19.2%, according to China's National Bureau of Statistics.
-According to the Frost & Sullivan Report, retail sales in China are expected to reach RMB23.7 trillion in 2013.
+According to the Frost & Sullivan Report, retail sales in China grew from RMB15.7 trillion in 2010 to RMB18.4 trillion in 2011 and RMB20.7 trillion in 2012, and are expected to reach RMB23.7 trillion, RMB27.1 trillion and RMB30.9 trillion in 2013, 2014 and 2015, respectively.
 Coupled with the fast growth of China's retail sales, China's domestic consumption pattern is undergoing significant development.
 Although China's historical economic growth has been largely driven by the investment in fixed assets and exports, the spending patterns of China's increasingly affluent population are expanding beyond basic daily necessities to encompass more lifestyle products and services.
 In 2011, private consumption made up 35.4% of China's GDP, compared to 71.2% in the U.S., according to the Economist Intelligence Unit.
 Retail sales are expected to continue to grow as a percentage of China's GDP as private consumption becomes a more important component of China's economy.
 According to the Frost & Sullivan Report, retail sales are projected to constitute 43.2% of China's GDP in 2015, compared to 39.0% in 2011.